-Only access to the current issues of journals is restricted; subscriptions are required for the last two years of publication of scholarly journals and the last three years of publication of cultural journals.
+Only access to the current issues of journals is restricted; subscriptions are required for the last year of publication of scholarly journals and the last three years of publication of cultural journals.
 Journal archives and Books and Proceedings areas are all open access.

 Subscriptions to journals on Érudit are for a single calendar year (January 1 to December 31).
 Access to restricted content is made possible via IP address recognition.
-Remote access is also supported, either by proxy or referring URL.
+Remote access is also supported (VPN, proxy or third party proxy service).
 Subscriptions include access to:

 - all restricted-access content for subscribed journals